NJUNLP/ReNeLLM/README.md

 ## Updates

+- (**2024/02/21**) We have updated our codebase to make it more readable and easier to use.
+We will continue to update the codebase and support more LLMs.
+Stay tuned!
 - (**2024/01/31**) 🔥🔥🔥 ReNeLLM is evaluated by the [Easyjailbreak](http://easyjailbreak.org) benchmark and exhibits strong competitiveness across various methods.
 Check it out!
 - (**2024/01/09**) We have released a quick implementation of ReNeLLM!
 - (**2023/11/14**) Our paper is on arXiv!
 Check it out [here](https://arxiv.org/abs/2311.08268)!